Appointments

 Watch the video.

-• Can Type 2 (Adult-Onset) Diabetes Be Reversed?
+• Can You Naturally Reverse Type 2 Diabetes Symptoms

 The idea of completely reversing diabetes has been questioned time and time again.
 In order to determine the answer to this question, you must take into account a few factors, such as what type of diabetes are you dealing with and whether or not your body is producing insulin.
 There are two types of diabetes, type 1 and type 2.
 Type 1 or sometimes called juvenile-onset diabetes is rare and usually diagnosed in children and young adults, though it can develop at any age.
 In type 1 diabetes, the body does not produce insulin.